 They’re not hidden tools though.
-You just gotta know they’re there, where to look, and how to use Credit Karma to be financially successful.
+You just gotta know they’re there, where to look, and how to use those tools to be financially successful.

 1. Estimate Your Car’s Value

 Before selling or trading your vehicle, it is incredibly helpful to know what your car’s current value is.
-Estimating your car’s depreciation and current value can help you set a reasonable asking price and give you an upper hand to negotiate with authority when selling or trading in your vehicle.
+Generally I would look at the Kelly Blue Book to give me a ballpark.
+However, estimating your car’s depreciation and current value can help you set a reasonable asking price and give you an upper hand to negotiate with authority when selling or trading in your vehicle.

 Knowing your car’s depreciation value can also help you decide whether its worth refinancing your car for example.
 Do you owe more than the car is worth?